ANDROID2468/twrp_device_motorola_surfna/README.md

 The Motorola Moto E5+ (codenamed _"surfna"_) is a low-mid range smartphone from Motorola mobility.

-It was announced in May 2018.
-Release date was July 2018.
+It was announced in July 2019.
+Release date was August 2019.

 ## Device specifications